-Painkillers, cold, and physiotherapy are used for pain relief.
+Painkillers, colds, and physiotherapy are used for pain relief.
 Massage can also be used.

 The ankle joint is immobilized.
-The immobilization period reaches 2 months.
-It depends on the nature, severity of the injury, the presence of a concomitant ankle fracture.
+The immobilization period reaches two months.
+It depends on the nature, the severity of the injury, and the presence of a concomitant ankle fracture.

-The objective of rehabilitation is the complete elimination of pain, restoration of ankle function, and a gradual return to maximum physical activity.
-The patient regains muscle volume, musculo-articular sensitivity and a normal walking pattern.
+The objective of rehabilitation is to completely eliminate pain, restore ankle function, and a gradual return to maximum physical activity.
+The patient regains muscle volume, musculo-articular sensitivity, and a normal walking pattern.

-Why is it better to be get treatment in Germany:
+Why is it better to get treatment in Germany:

 - experienced orthopedists specializing in sports medicine and traumatology, who have a high reputation throughout the world;

-- sparing treatments for injuries of the ligaments, ankles, tibiofibular junction;
+- sparing treatments for injuries of the ligaments, ankles, and tibiofibular junction;

 - preference is given to the anatomical reconstruction options that allow doctors to fully restore ankle mobility;